-Taunton makes every effort to cater for disabled racegoers.
+Taunton makes every effort to cater for racegoers with additional Accessibility needs.
 Clearly designated parking areas are provided next to the town-centre end entrance, and in the centre of the course.
-A raised viewing platform is provided between the paddock and the racecourse.
+A raised viewing platform is provided between the paddock and the racecourse and the Orchard Stand viewing.
 Step free access is available to all floors in the Orchard and Paddock stands.

 We have a dedicated owners page – please follow this link for all the info